hoasxyz/even-website/content/about.md

 draft: false
 menu: "main"
 weight: 5
+comment: false
 ---

 ## 1 About

   Hello!
 You can call me Hoas.
 Hoas is now a stupid student in Wuhan University, being weighed down with pounds of homework and hard examinations with less time to build his own world.
-  This is my personal website building for keeping a record of
+  This is his personal website building for keeping a record of

   * something plain but funny,